IncentiFind

 Earn up to $30.00 per kW of verified curtailed load each year of participation.

-1. Application period is open (Availability period for curtailments is limited to June 1 through September 30, 1-7 p.m. on weekdays, excluding federal holidays)
+1. Application period is closed (Availability period for curtailments is limited to June 1 through September 30, 1-7 p.m. on weekdays, excluding federal holidays)

 2. Preferred Vendor/Contractor required: No preferred vendor/contractor